sjsyrek/dinner-for-devs/recipes/fry-rice.md

 5. Put the Rice in, make it "paved" the pan, maybe you want to depress them for a little bit
 6. Let it sit there and fry it for a while
 7. Stir the rice, add repeat step 5 for a couple of times until the egg is cooked through and become a nicely golden color.
 Do not burn it.
-8. Put soil sauce, salt, and maybe also pepper and paprika if you like.
+8. Put soy sauce, salt, and maybe also pepper and paprika if you like.
 9. Stir them well and ready to serve.